eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/server_discovery.rst

 UDPv4 partitioning using servers
 --------------------------------

-Server association can be seen as another isolation mechanism besides :ref:`domains <dds_layer_domain>` and :ref:`partitions`.
+Server association can be seen as another isolation mechanism besides :ref:`Domains <dds_layer_domain>` and :ref:`partitions`.
 Clients that do not share a server cannot see each other and belong to isolated server networks.
 For example, in the following figure, *client 1* and *client 2* cannot communicate even if they are on the